 He even attempted brute force, laying siege to the city.
 The siege was long and unsuccessful.
 Finally, Henri agreed to convert to Catholicism, with the famous words:

 However, his marriage to Marguerite was annulled.
-Henri’s 2nd wife, Maria de Medici would start building the Palais du Luxembourg in the 6th arrondissement as her base.
+Henri’s 2nd wife, Maria de Medici would start building the Palais du Luxembourg and its beautiful gardens in the 6th arrondissement as her base.

 Surviving many other assassination attempts, Henri IV was finally killed in Paris on 14 May 1610 by a Catholic fanatic, who stabbed him on the Rue de la Ferronnerie.

-14. Pont Neuf is the oldest bridge in Paris
+16. Pont Neuf is the oldest bridge in Paris.

 The oldest bridge in Paris is the Pont Neuf constructed in 1607, which as you would have it, translates as “New Bridge”.